freerowing/freeovernght/readme.md

 ## Development & Privacy Guidelines
 This repository integrates rigorous `.gitignore` parsing structures targeting runtime data objects like caching structures (`stream_url.txt`), temporary playlist segments (`*.m3u8`, `*.ts`), and account details (`.env`).
 Ensure modifications to the core engine engine retain absolute environment encapsulation boundaries.

+Yes ai was used in this repo, no idc.

+I did this yesterday without the help of ai, but to male it more user friendly had ai build a rugged script to do it